 In accordance with University System of Georgia policy, students admitted to Georgia Tech must verify their lawful presence in the United States prior to enrollment.
 Students in Deferred Action status do not qualify for enrollment based on USG policy.
 Here's what you need to know about the policy if you are a U.S. citizen or a non U.S. citizen.

 Applicants who submit the FAFSA, do not need to submit additional documentation unless requested.
 We will verify your lawful presence through the U.S. Department of Education.
 The FAFSA year must correspond with the term of admission.
 (Please note that this may take three to five business days to process.)
-Otherwise, you may provide a scanned image or photocopy of one of the following documents to firstname.lastname@example.org:
+Otherwise, you may email a scanned image or photocopy of one of the following documents to firstname.lastname@example.org: